TGAC/grassroots-docs/server_configuration.md

 ### Federated servers

 Grassroots servers can be federated together so that users logging into any of these will see the combined list of services from all of the different servers.
-This is configured within the ```servers``` object wtihin in this file.
+This is configured within the ```servers``` object within in this file.
 This is an array of entries, each of which specify a Grassroots server to federate with.
-Each of these entries require the folloiwing keys:
+Each of these entries require the following keys:

   * **server_name**: The name of the Grassroots system to connect to.
 This should match the so:name value from its ```Provider```` object.